Customer Service

 For instance, check the article template you can create with the template builder tool from the Microsoft knowledge management system:

-While the information captured by the support agents is valuable and useful, it may be sometimes too raw to be included in the knowledge base as is.
+While the information captured by the support agents is valuable and useful, it may be sometimes too raw to be included in the help center as is.
 Engage a technical writer or an editor to review the content submitted by the agents for any errors, typos, or inconsistencies.

 Besides, it is always wise to look at any piece of text with a fresh set of eyes.
 The author knows what they are talking about, therefore, for them, some things may be self-evident or redundant.

 For another person, though, more detailed explanations may be necessary.
-So, run all knowledge base articles by your technical writing team to achieve maximum clarity and user-friendliness.
+So, run all helpful articles by your technical writing team to achieve maximum clarity and user-friendliness.

-If we wanted to define knowledge base, we would call it a centralized self-service collection where the information about a product, service, specific topics, or the company as a whole is stored, organized, and shared.
-Yes, the main purpose of a company’s knowledge is to be shared and reused, this is why you take such pains to capture and store it.
+If we wanted to define knowledge base, we would call it a centralized self-service collection where you can store, organize, and share information about a product, service, specific topics, or the company as a whole.
+Yes, sharing and reusing the company’s knowledge to address users’ pain points more effectively is the main purpose of any business.

-For your agents, make sure the knowledge base is always available and accessible.
+For your agents, make sure the help page is always available and accessible.
 They should be able to look up solutions and instructions whenever necessary.

-For customers, include links to your external knowledge base where appropriate – in newsletters, chatbot scripts, email communications, or instant messages.
-This way, customers will get carefully prepared and verified information, which improves their trust.
+For clients, include links to your external knowledge base where appropriate – in newsletters, chatbot scripts, email communications, or instant messages.
+This way, users will get carefully prepared and verified information, which improves their trust.

 See, for example, how Amazon Alexa announces its new features in an email newsletter.
-A brief description is accompanied by a Learn more link to the corresponding knowledge bases article.
+A brief description is accompanied by a Learn More link to the corresponding helpful article.

-Everything changes, your product or service being no exception.
+Everything changes, and your product or service is no exception.
 As your business grows and evolves, the information that you collected becomes obsolete.
-A workaround becomes unnecessary with a product update, a feature is deprecated, a new UI is introduced with a different flow.
+A workaround becomes unnecessary with a product update when you release a new feature, and introduce a new UI with a different flow.

-All these changes need to be reflected in the knowledge base to keep it a useful service tool.
-A resource containing outdated information will be of no help to both customers and agents, thus, make sure the content is as accurate as possible.
+Set up a continuous improvement process to make sure that agents add all product changes to the help center, which makes it a useful service tool.
+A resource containing outdated information will be of no help to both clients and agents, thus, make sure the content is as accurate as possible.

-For example, Figma marks its knowledge base articles on features in beta releases accordingly, thus informing its users that some of the functionality is new and still in the testing phase.
+For example, Figma marks its helpful articles on features in beta releases accordingly, thus informing its users that some of the functionality is new and still in the testing phase.

-Even the most perfect knowledge base is useless if people don’t know how to use it.
+Even the perfect help center is useless if people don’t know how to use it.
 Make agent training a part of your knowledge-centered service methodology to educate your support teams to look up articles as the first step toward resolving a customer issue.

-Similarly, train your agents to log non-standard solutions they find and turn them into knowledge base articles.
+Similarly, train your agents to log non-standard solutions they find and turn them into helpful articles.
 Simultaneously, they can help to keep them up to date by marking outdated content and suggesting improvements.
-This way, the information resources remain a valuable tool for the support teams.
+This way, the information resources remain a valuable tool for the support teams and help them reach their performance goals.

 Make knowledge your power

 Knowledge shared is knowledge squared – this saying will never lose its significance.
-When so much depends on information, it is critical that it is shared as quickly as possible.
+When so much depends on information, it is critical that you share it as quickly as possible.
 This is why the knowledge-centered service approach has proven to be so effective.

 Hope our little guide helps you build a knowledge management system that is perfect for your business.